sunfounder/galaxy-rvr/docs/source/lesson4_motor.rst

 You might be finding this hard to understand, and that's okay!
 We'll be learning how to adjust motor speed using PWM through coding in the following sections.

-Note that although the Arduino UNO R3 board has some pins with built-in PWM functionality, we can’t use them for our motor because they're already serving other functions.
+Note that although the SunFounder R3 board has some pins with built-in PWM functionality, we can’t use them for our motor because they're already serving other functions.
 Thus, we're connecting the driver chips to pins 2, 3, 4, and 5, and using the Arduino’s SoftPWM library to enable PWM on these pins.

 Here's what we'll do next: